Han-Yuan-Med/Factuality-Aware-Reasoning/README.md

 # Empowering Small Language Models with Factual Hallucination-Aware Reasoning for Financial Classification
 ## Abstract
 Small language models (SLMs) are increasingly used for financial classification due to their fast inference and local deployability.
+However, compared with large language models, SLMs are more prone to factual hallucinations in reasoning and exhibit weaker classification performance.
+This raises a natural question: Can mitigating factual hallucinations improve SLMs' financial classification?
+To address this, we propose a three-step pipeline named AAAI (Association Identification, Automated Detection, and Adaptive Inference).
+Experiments on three representative SLMs reveal that: (1) factual hallucinations are positively correlated with misclassifications; (2) encoder-based verifiers effectively detect factual hallucinations; and (3) incorporating feedback on factual errors enables SLMs' adaptive inference that enhances classification performance.
+We hope this pipeline contributes to trustworthy and effective applications of SLMs in finance.
-> ### Please read our [article](https://han-yuan-med.github.io/files/Empowering%20Small%20Language%20Models%20with%20Factual%20Hallucination-Aware%20Reasoning%20for%20Financial%20Classification.pdf) for further information.
+> ### Please read our [article](https://arxiv.org/abs/2601.01378) for further information.

 ## Dataset Files
 - **`llama_aaai`**, **`gemma_aaai`**, and **`phi_aaai`** contain the datasets corresponding to each language model (LM) used in our experiments.